Thanksgiving is next Thursday and that means family, friends and lots of food. Here are some tips for reducing the amount of food you waste.

 - Plan your menu.
 If you know what you’re cooking or who’s bringing what tater tot casserole, you won’t have three bowls of mashed potatoes on the table — though that wouldn't be the worst thing.

-- Get a head count.
+Get a head count.
 This is step two of menu-planning.
-If there are only eight guests coming, cooking for 20 is 1) stressful and 2) unnecessary.
-Knowing the length of your guest list will help you decide what to buy.
+If there are only 8 guests coming, cooking for 20 is 1) stressful and 2) unnecessary.
+Knowing the length of your guest list will help you decide how much to buy.

 - Think about portions.
 Whether you are cooking for 2 or 20, Love Food Hate Waste’s portion calculator can help you make just the right amount.